For Parents / Carers

 • Non-verbal communication such as small nods and reassuring smiles can be sufficient prompts to encourage a young person to continue speaking about their difficulties.

 • Demonstrate genuine curiosity by asking questions which require more than a yes/no answer.
 For example, “Can you tell me more about that?”
-This shows you are interested in what they are saying and there to support them (and gives you more insight to what they are going through!)
+This shows you are interested in what they are saying and there to support them (and gives you more insight into what they are going through!)

 • If the conversation reveals a problem that can be addressed, ask your child what they would find helpful instead of making decisions for them.
 It may be something you would not think of and by letting them take the lead in problem solving, you’re encouraging independence as well as increasing the likelihood of any action being effective.
 Encourage your child to generate a range of different solutions to the problem so they can then decide which one is likely to be most helpful.